-The University of Maine at Presque Isle was recently recognized by the Maine Tobacco-Free College Network with a Silver Award as part of its Gold Star Standards of Excellence Recognition Program.
-The program celebrates the efforts of Maine institutions of higher education to address tobacco use on their campuses.
+The University of Maine at Presque Isle was recently recognized by the Maine Tobacco-Free College Network with seven stars as part of its Gold Star Standards of Excellence Recognition Program.

-UMPI was among a short list of nine universities across the state to be recognized for their achievements in advancing their campus tobacco-free policies and promoting tobacco-free lifestyles for their communities.
-Other campuses included Kennebec Valley Community College, the University of Maine in Orono, University of Maine Hutchinson Center, University of Southern Maine, Northern Maine Community College, Unity College, University of New England, and the University of Maine at Machias.
-Two campus champions were recognized as 2012 Gold Star Honorees.
-They were: Bruce Davis at KVCC and the USM Tobacco Policy Committee.
+UMPI was among a short list of 8 universities across the state to be recognized as 2011 award winners.
+Other campuses included the University of Maine in Orono, Kennebec Valley Community College, University of Maine Hutchinson Center, Unity College, Northern Maine Community College, University of Maine at Machias, and the University of New England.
+Three people were recognized as 2011 Individual Gold Star Honorees.
+They were: John Delile, Bethany Fortier, and Barbara Larsson.

 According to its website, the Maine Tobacco-Free College Network is dedicated to providing Maine post-secondary learning institutions with the information and resources needed to make campuses smoke- and/or tobacco-free.
 The network formed in February 2002 as an outgrowth of collaboration between the University of Southern Maine, Healthy Maine Partnerships, Communities Promoting Health, and Healthy Portland.

 For more information about the Maine Tobacco-Free College Network, visit its website at www.mainetobaccofreecollegenetwork.org.